 Optimize Mac Storage: Save the original full-sized photos on iCloud and the compressed smaller-sized photos will be saved to Mac.

-If you finish reading this post, there is no doubt that you have learned more things about iCloud.
+When you finish reading this post, there is no doubt that you have learned more things about iCloud.
 You can learn 5 reasons on the question why your photos take up the Mac storage although you have iCloud.
-Also, you can learn 1 rounded solution on how to move photos from Mac to iCloud using MultCloud.
-3 common methods are offered to you, too.
-They are moving through iCloud.com, System Settings, and the Photos app.
+Also, you can learn 3 easy solutions on how to move photos from Mac to iCloud - moving through System Settings, iCloud.com, and MultCloud.

 How do I remove photos from my Mac but keep them in iCloud?